GNPEC Staff Continuing Daily Operations Remotely

 4. Is my SARA-approved institution physically present in Georgia?

-According to NC-SARA policy (NC-SARA Manual, Section 5.12), being physically present in a state means that the institution must meet that state’s current non-SARA requirements.
+According to NC-SARA policy (NC-SARA Manual), being physically present in a state means that the institution must meet that state’s current non-SARA requirements.
 Effectively, a SARA institution that triggers physical presence in a state no longer qualifies as a SARA institution in that state.
 The entire institution is either a SARA institution or not.

 Georgia Code 20-3-250.8(b) requires that this State must recognize separate locations from which instruction is offered by the same entity.
 Said another way, based on interpretation of SARA policy and confirmed by NC-SARA, if the institution is a single entity with multiple campuses, and the single entity triggers physical presence in Georgia, all Georgia presence needs to be authorized.